Statistical methods used to combine the effective reproduction number, R(t), and other related measures of COVID-19 in the UK: Worked Example

 \section{Worked Example}

 To illustrate the method in practice, a step by step guide is given here for how the estimated quantiles from a group of anonymised models for a selected anonymised UK nation/region can be used to provide a combined estimate for this selected nation/region.
-A full set of results for all UK nations/regions can be found in the main Results section and Appendix.
+A full set of results for all UK nations/regions can be found in Section 5 and the Appendix, and a csv file and example R script provided as supplementary material for the worked example.
 Table \ref{example:r_ex_data} shows the $R(t)$ estimated quantiles from 12 anonymised models for anonymised UK nation/region 10, together with the calculated $se_i^*$ and $SK_i$ using Equations \eqref{standard_error} and \eqref{skewness} respectively, and corresponding $\widehat{y_i}$ and $\widehat{se_i}$ calculated values.
 No estimated quantiles were available from candidate model 8 for this particular nation/region but estimated quantiles are available for other nation/regions for this model (see Appendix Table \ref{appendix:r_data} for the full list of $R(t)$ estimates by model and nation/region).

-Moderate to high skewness was identified for candidate model 5, although this was only marginal (8.6e-14 over the threshold).
+Moderate to high skewness was identified for candidate model 5, although this was only marginal ($8.6 \times 10^{-14}$ over the threshold).
 The corresponding adjusted estimate, $\widehat{y_i}$, following input into the \texttt{psoptim} optimisation call resulted in an identical estimate to $Q_i(50)$ in this case (to four decimal places), but with modified $\widehat{se_i}$ of 0.0028.

-To illustrate the performance of the equal weighting random effects model approach, an initial random effects model using the REML method to calculate $\tau^2$ but with the standard \textit{inverse-variance} weighting was applied to provide a combined estimate for anonymised nation/region 10.
+To illustrate the performance of the equal weighting random effects model approach, an initial random effects model using the REML method to estimate $\tau^2$ but with the standard \textit{inverse-variance} weighting was applied to provide a combined estimate.
 The equally weighted random effects models using REML and Wald-type CIs (\textit{REML alone}) or KNHA CIs (\textit{REML+KNHA}) were then applied to the same estimates.
 The $R(t)$ estimates from the candidate models, together with the combined estimates using these methods are shown in Figure \ref{example:r_ex_figure}.